NEW Story: Father & Daughter

 Anti-piracy and strategic security patrols are the basis of operations from the station, and the station also supports the construction, refitting and maintenance of several classes of naval vessels.
 These include the Prosperity-class aircraft cruisers, Hera-class minelayer/minesweepers, and the Palm-class submarine chasers relocated from the closure of the dry-dock in Naval Station Morocos.
 It has the third-largest dry-dock in Vekllei, capable of receiving Volcanic-class aircraft carriers.

 Naval Station Java also plays an important role in historical preservation, housing a museum detailing Java’s colonial maritime history and its evolution into a modern naval power.
-It is also home to the East Atlantic Naval School, which trains sailors from across the Atlantic Commonwealth and Verde Commonwealth.
+It is also home to the East Atlantic Naval School, which trains sailors from across the Atlantic and Verde.